COMP4020: the story so far

 The crit covers both the product and the agentic process that produced it.
 How did you use the agent?
 Where did you have to intervene?
 What did you learn about working this way?

-The technical setup is designed so that students can let agents run freely without risk.
+The technical setup underpins the whole thing, and it’s designed so that students can let agents run freely without risk.
 Each week, they work in a fresh, isolated cloud VM (something like a Fly.io Sprite)—nothing personal on it, easy to snapshot, easy to tear down.
 They run Claude Code in YOLO mode with no approval prompts, push their code to a class GitLab server where CI smoke checks verify the basics, and every prototype ends up live on the open web by default.
 Peers don’t review each other’s code—they use each other’s running apps.

 This ties into the course’s commitment to radical openness: students can see each other’s source repos, clone them, poke around, and remix each other’s work.
 One of the weekly provocations will probably require exactly that—take someone else’s previous prototype and build on it.
 The idea is that openness accelerates learning in the same way it does in open source: you get better faster when you can see how other people solved the same problem.

-If you want the full picture, here’s the reading order:
+If you want the full picture, here’s the reading order for the series so far:

 - Rapid Prototyping for the Web—the founding post, course description and learning outcomes